datacarpentry/rr-intro/README.md

 **Mine Çetinkaya-Rundel** ([@mine-cetinkaya-rundel](https://github.com/mine-cetinkaya-rundel)), Paul Magwene ([@pmagwene](https://github.com/pmagwene)), Pat Schloss ([pschloss](https://github.com/pschloss)), Kristina Riemer ([KristinaRiemer](https://github.com/KristinaRiemer))

+## TO DO before Duke Workshop:
+- Email language for installing / updating R & RStudio (to go out on Friday, May 8 or latest by Monday, May 11)
+- Check with organization about the data file and consistency

 ## Intro sessions:

 At the beginning of this workshop, participants should be able to